-Figure 12.2 Data Memory with New Settings Note: When using a DST milli-F the procedure is slightly different.
-This is because the DST milli-F works with a FLASH memory instead of EEPROM.
-When setting a new measurement sequence the new recording will not be written over the old ones.
-The old data has to be deleted first.
-This happens automatically and might take some time.
-SeaStar Graphic Supporting Software 12.2 Battery Calculations The voltage characteristics of the batteries used in our recorders make it almost impossible to measure the energy available in the batteries, therefore we estimate the energy consumption by calculation.
+Figure 12.2 Data Memory with new Settings User Manual Mercury Graphic Supporting Software 12.2 Battery Calculations The voltage characteristics of the batteries used in our recorders make it almost impossible to measure the energy available in the batteries, therefore we estimate the energy consumption by calculation.
 All the energy consuming functions of the recorder, like sleep, decay, running (microprocessor awake), measurements and saving data are measured beforehand and used in our calculations.
 The calculations are performed by the application software's, SeaStar, Mercury and FoodStar.
 The recorders themselves do not perform any energy calculations, but in order to start the recorder in one computer and retrieve data in another while still having the battery energy information, they carry the percentage of remaining energy with them in a register file (in the RID).
 At the time the recorder is in production (when the battery is new) the energy number is set to 100%.
 Each time the recorder is started up in a new measurement sequence, the energy consumption, since last sequence-start, is calculated and subtracted from the energy number retrieved from the recorder, and this new energy-left number is downloaded into the recorder.
 The energy-left register in the recorder can be corrupted for reasons such as: - The CRC check is turned off when connecting to the recorder and a communication error occurs - When a write error occurs when starting up a new sequence or updating a status to the recorder and a reconnection is performed instead of performing the operation again. - Energy estimation calculations are not in accordance with actual energy consumption.
 To change/correct the battery energy numbers in the recorder refer to chapter 13.5.
-13. Wizards There are six wizards in SeaStar:
+13. Wizards There are seven wizards in Mercury: